sandygoreraza/GADS-2020/README.md

 Sandy Goreraza GADS 2020 Leaderboard mobile App

-A mobile design of the GADS 2020 Leaderboard code challenge.
+A mobile design for the GADS 2020 Leaderboard code challenge.
 The mobile App will display Top 20 learners in the Learning Leaders’ category and Top 20 learners in the Skill IQ Leaders’ category.

 This project uses the following models :